bigbridge-nl/product-import/doc/importer.md

 Note: the library does not remove existing images that are not mentioned by any of your addImage calls.

+### Image strategy

+By default, the importer does not delete images.
+Images are only added and updated.

+If you want the importer to delete existing product images that are not present in the current import, use this

+     $config->imageStrategy = ImportConfig::IMAGE_STRATEGY_SET;

+However, the importer will still not remove all images if none are added to a product.
+This is a safety precaution.

 ### Image caching

 Downloading images can be a slow process.
 That's why the library offers different strategies of dealing with images.